BEREANS BIBLE INSTITUTE

 The 4Winds 10 Principles of Biblical Interpretation:

-• I. The original prophetic Scriptures are "God-breathed," entirely harmonious and accurate.
+• I. The original prophetic Scriptures are "God-breathed," entirely harmonious and accurate, never contradictory.

 • II.
-The Scriptures are God's entire preserved revelation, sufficient to fully equip the man of God.
+The Scriptures, illumintaed by the "Breath of Truth," are God's entire preserved revelation, sufficient to fully equip the man of God.
 There is no other reliable source or foundation for truth.

 • IV.
-Interpretation must be from within the historical setting and context; Scripture must not be used beyond its intent in that context.
+Interpretation must be from within the historical setting and context, and must not be used beyond the apparent purpose in that context.

-• V. Literal interpretation should take precedence by default whenever it makes sense.
+• V. While metaphors, parables, and allegories are often used, literal interpretation should be by default whenever it makes sense.
 Non-literal interpretations must be obvious and fully explained.

 • VI.
-The Apostles' explanations must always be followed to unlock and explain the mysteries concealed in the Old Testament.
+Jesus' and the Apostles' explanations must always be followed to unlock and explain the "mysteries" concealed in the Old Testament Scriptures.

 • VII.
 Interpretation must be progressive; newer revelation compliments and explains older revelation, but never contradicts it.

 • IX.
-True doctrines are always consistent with God's revealed character and with all other true doctrines.
+All doctrines must be consistent with God's revealed character and stated purposes, and with all other acknowledged doctrines.

 • John Wycliffe, the first to translate the New Testament into English (circa 1384), had the following advice for those who read his translation: